slimbootloader/documentation/source/how-tos/change-boot-option.rst

 Use Configuration Editor to modify a boot option entry then stitch the update configuration data component in SBL.

-update IFWI with new Configuration

-Follow steps 1 to 6 .Changes get saved into the dlt file .Copy the generated .dlt file into the same directory where CfgDataStitch.py is located
+Follow steps 1 to 6.
+Changes get saved into the dlt file.
+Copy the generated .dlt file into the same directory where CfgDataStitch.py is located